dag7dev/another-one-the-game/README.md

 This game has been submitted as an entry for the [deepspeech-italian-contest](https://github.com/MozillaItalia/DeepSpeech-Contest)

+## Compatibility
+This game has been tested (and it is fully working) on Linux.

 ## How to install
+Clone the repo by using git or wheatever.
 ```
 pip3 install -r requirements.txt
 ```